This topic introduces basic concepts and terms used in Alibaba Cloud Elasticsearch.

 - Improved fault tolerance: When a primary shard on a node is damaged or lost, you can restore the shard from replica shards.

 - Improved search efficiency: Elasticsearch automatically balances the load of queries among replica shards.

-Data recovery (or data redistribution) is the process of redistributing shards for a node to guarantee the integrity of data when the node joins or leaves a cluster, or when the node recovers from a failure.
+Data recovery (or data redistribution) is the process of redistributing shards for a node.
+This guarantees the integrity of data when the node joins or leaves a cluster, or when the node recovers from a failure.

 A gateway is used to store snapshots of indexes.
-By default, an Elasticsearch node stores all the indexes in memory.
-When the node memory is full, the node saves the indexes to local disks for persistent storage.
-Index snapshots stored on a gateway can be restored after a cluster restarts for fault recovery, which is faster than reading indexes from local disks.
-Elasticsearch supports multiple types of gateways, including local file system, distributed file system, Hadoop HDFS, and Alibaba Cloud Object Storage Service (OSS).
+By default, an Elasticsearch node stores all the indexes in its memory.
+When the node memory is full, the node stores the indexes in local disks.
+When an Elasticsearch cluster is rebooted, its indexes are restored from the snapshots stored on the gateway.
+Restoring indexes from snapshots is faster than reading indexes from local disks.
+Elasticsearch supports multiple types of gateways, including the local file system (default), distributed file system, Hadoop Distributed File System (HDFS), and Alibaba Cloud Object Storage Service (OSS).

 discovery.zen is an automatic node discovery mechanism.
 Elasticsearch is a peer to peer (P2P) system that broadcasts to discover nodes.
-Nodes communicate with each other through multicast and P2P.
+Nodes communicate with each other by using multicast and P2P technologies.